arsenlosenko/python-ripple-lib/README.rst

 | `xrpl-py on PyPI <https://pypi.org/project/xrpl-py/>`_
 |

+**Repository will be archived on 20.08.2023**, please consider xrpl-py library linked above.

 | python-ripple-lib is a client library to access Ripple `rippled API <https://developers.ripple.com/rippled-api.html>`_ and `Data API <https://developers.ripple.com/data-api.html>`_.
 | Currently it supports public and admin methods (some of them still are work in progress though).
 List of implemented methods is displayed below.
 Basically, it's just a wrapper on top of http requests made to API.